spollard/josh-works.github.io/index.md

 My wife and I are based in Golden, CO, but both work remotely and spend a fair bit of time traveling.

 Get in touch via [twitter](https://twitter.com/josh_works) or [email](mailto:thompsonjoshd@gmail.com).

+# Currently Working On

+I'm working on resources to help early-career software developers more quickly feel confident and competent in their skills.

+I've got about 2.5 years of professional software dev experience under my belt, which means I'm experienced enough that I can see the ideal end goal, in terms of skills and knowledge, but I'm new enough that I remember what it was like to be fumbling around, trying to get the most basic things to work.

+My basic goal is "time compression".
+I'll spend 30 hours learning about something, and create a good enough set of exercises and resources that _you_ can take an hour here and there, for a total of about four hours, and learn most of what I learned about the same topic.

+So far, I'll be focusing on Ruby/Rails specific topics.

+It's pretty low key, you'll get about 1 email a week, straight from my keyboard to your inbox.

+<script async data-uid="b69af6ca8e" src="https://josh-thompson.ck.page/b69af6ca8e/index.js"></script>

 # Curated list of things I've written